Visiting Palace of Versailles – a day trip from Paris

 The man – “You see this long queue of approximately 200 m?
 That line”

-Well, thank you, for bringing me back to earth – I am obviously not as smart as I thought.
-Now we had to decide whether we wanted to spend, what looked like at least an hour long line, our time waiting or just forget about the whole Chateau de Versailles.
+Well, thank you, for bringing me back to earth – apparently I was not as smart as I thought.
+Now we had to decide whether we wanted to spend our time on waiting on, what looked like at least an hour long line or forget about the whole Chateau de Versailles.

 Palace of Versailles rooms

 There are 15 rooms (galleries) in Palace of Versailles that are opened for public.
-Some of the rooms are closed due to major works and some are only open for guided tours.
-You can check what is open at any time on Palace of Versailles official site (click the link)
+Some of the galleries are closed due to major works, and some are only open for guided tours.
+You can check what is accessible at any time on Palace of Versailles official site (click the link)

 The Hall of Mirrors– the most famous room in the Palace of Versailles.